 There really is something for every type of student in Sheffield, as far as nightlife is concerned (read our article on the best nightclubs in Sheffield for details!).
 Whether you are an indie kid looking to explore the live music scene at The Leadmill, want to take advantage of the many craft ale bars in the city, such as The Beer Engine or Riverside, or you are looking to enjoy a night at the Student’s Union bar Hideout at Sheffield Hallam, you can find what you are looking for as a student in Sheffield.
 All of our student accommodation in Sheffield is in prime location for you to take advantage of a night out in the town, and pretty much most places are within walking distance in a city centre that is easy to navigate.
 For those nightspots that are a little out of the centre, the tram and bus network is certainly easy to navigate.
-As the fifth biggest city in the UK, Sheffield has certainly got plenty to offer for a night out, and students living at our Star Residence and Rockingham House are in the heart of the action, just a short walk from many a great night out!
+As the fifth biggest city in the UK, Sheffield has certainly got plenty to offer for a night out, and students living at our student accommodation properties are in the heart of the action, always just a short walk from many a great night out!